BubblePlayzTHEREAL/AnonDrop/README.md

+# I DO NOT SUPPORT OR CONDONE ANYTHING WRONG THAT MEOW/FOXXY/TEST HAS DONE!!!
+THIS REPOSITORY WAS MADE FOR FUN!
+I AM NOT AFFILIATED WITH MEOW/FOXXY/TEST!!!

-# Official AnonDrop Package
+# AnonDrop Package

-AnonDrop is the official Python package that allows users to upload and delete files using the AnonDrop service.
+This AnonDrop package allows users to upload and delete files using the AnonDrop service.
 This package provides a simple interface for file management, making it easy to integrate file uploads into your applications.

 ## Features